chromebrew/chromebrew/README.md

 Overview
 --------

 Chromebooks with Chrome OS run a Linux kernel.
-The only missing pieces to use them as full-featured Linux distro were gcc and make with their dependencies.
+The only missing pieces to use them as a full-featured Linux distro were gcc and make with their dependencies.
 Well, those pieces aren't missing anymore.
 Say hello to chromebrew!

 Prerequisites
 -------------